aappleton8/OpPermissions/README.md

 # OpPermissions
-A simple Minecraft Spigot 1.8/1.12 plugin for manging which ops can use the op and deop other ops.
+A simple Minecraft Spigot 1.8/1.12 plugin for managing which ops can use the deop command to deop other ops.